-Okay you caught me, I confess I am a closet poet.
-Here are links to some humble offerings about teachers, learning, children, education – both mine and others.
-These are about topics I feel passionate about - - the unfairness of unequal funding; the importance of teachers being learners; the immense power of teachers in the lives of children; the importance of daydreaming, etc.
+Okay, okay you caught me!
+I have to confess that sometimes I am a closet poet.
+My Poetry Corner includes links to some humble offerings about teaching and learning.
+All of the linked poems had emotional triggers, either through first hand experiences or through the stories of others.
+Due to these well-rooted emotional connections they are selections focused on topics on which I am passionate — the unfairness of unequal funding; the importance of teachers being learners; the immense power of teachers in the lives of children; the importance of daydreaming in developing creativity; the effects of violence on children, etc.

-Another link for poetry on teachers and students, check out the The Poetry Foundation has a wonderful array of poems about teachers and teaching.
+Another link for poetry on related topics, check out the The Poetry Foundation for its wonderful array of poems about teachers and teaching.

 Poems by Leslie